msolefonte/tww2-vco2-main/docs/factions/high-elves/README.md

 	* Complete 5 Missions
 	* Conquer, ally with or assimilate all provinces of Ulthuan
 	* Control provinces:
-	    * Western Badlands, Gnoblar Country, Dragon Isles, The Wolf Lands, Caledor
+	    * Gnoblar Country, Dragon Isles, The Wolf Lands, Caledor
 	* Destroy factions
 	    * Clan Eshin, Greenskins, Hag Graef, Clan Mors
 	* Construct 8 of the following buildings: